 Positioning the scales

 Where you place your scales is important, as you’ll get different readings (sometimes out by a few kg or pounds) depending on where it is on the floor.
-Put it on a flat, hard surface (bathroom tiles work well) if you can, and not on carpet, which will trick the scales into understating your weight.
+Put it on a flat, hard surface if possible (bathroom tiles work well).
+Don’t place it on carpet, as this will trick the scales into understating your weight.

-Some scales (for example, the Salter Body Analyser Scale) can be adapted for use on carpet, and a few others will work well on carpet without needing adaptation - just make sure to compare the first few results with a hard floor to check they're consistent.
+Some scales (for example, the Salter Body Analyser Scale) can be adapted for use on carpet.
+A few others will work well on carpet without needing adaptation (the QardioBase 2).
+Just make sure to compare the first few results with a hard floor to check they're consistent.